The Monitor

 Get context-based prioritization for easier remediation

-CSM Vulnerability Management prioritizes vulnerabilities by using the Datadog Severity Score.
-This value factors in information like the vulnerability’s original Common Vulnerability Scoring System (CVSS) score and its exploitability, along with the usage or business criticality of your underlying infrastructure.
+Cloud Security Vulnerabilities prioritizes vulnerabilities by using the Datadog Severity Score.
+This value factors in information like the vulnerability's original Common Vulnerability Scoring System (CVSS) score and its exploitability, along with the usage or business criticality of your underlying infrastructure.

-Because Datadog CSM is deeply integrated with the rest of the Datadog platform, you can quickly pivot back to the Container Images view for more details about all of the container images that are affected by a particular vulnerability.
+Because Datadog Cloud Security is deeply integrated with the rest of the Datadog platform, you can quickly pivot back to the Container Images view for more details about all of the container images that are affected by a particular vulnerability.
 Key information like infrastructure tags and ownership metadata are automatically included, without the need for importing additional—potentially sensitive—data.
 This provides your DevOps and security teams with seamless end-to-end visibility into infrastructure vulnerabilities.

-Secure your environment with Datadog Cloud Security Management
+Secure your environment with Datadog Cloud Security